entropic-dev/entropic/docs/RFCs/package-toml.md

 - `"repository"` - where does this code live

-These fields **MAY** or **MAY NOT** be validated by CLI tools or the server-side software, depending on the implmentation.
+These fields **MAY** or **MAY NOT** be validated by CLI tools or the server-side software, depending on the implementation.

 ### Subsections